Can’t Add Vanilla Cards to PayPal

 1. Verify Card Details: Double-check that the information you entered matches your Vanilla card details accurately.

-2. Contact Vanilla Card Support: Reach out to Vanilla card customer support to confirm the card’s status and resolve any activation issues.
+2. Contact Vanilla Card Support: Reach out to Vanilla Card customer support to confirm the card’s status and resolve any activation issues.

 3. PayPal Support: Contact PayPal customer support for assistance in linking your Vanilla card.
 They can provide insights and solutions specific to your account.